jasonnet/halfgraph/README.md

 ```

 If you've not already installed the Java 1.8 (or higher)
-development tools, do that now.   -- There are a variety of ways to
+development tools, do that now.   -- There are many ways to
-do this.
+do that.
 If you are a root user on a Linux machine, `yum` or
 `apt get` can be used to achieve this.
-The steps to take will
+A web search for
-not be described here.
+'install java` should reveal additional methods.

 If you've not installed Maven, you'll need it if you want
 to do unit testing.
 (If you are an expert in JUnit, you
 might be able to devise an alternate approach, but for the
 rest of us, installing Maven is an easy way to set up
-JUnit testing.
+JUnit testing.)

 ### Setting up Maven
 If you already have Maven set up, you can skip this step.